10 Stages of Grief & Strategies for Healing

 Employees who work in a stressful workplace may become overly critical of their coworkers’ work, expressing animosity through disparaging remarks and assigning blame.

-When someone gets passed over for a promotion, they could feel angry with their superiors because they believe the decision was prejudiced or unfair.
+When someone is passed over for a promotion, they may feel angry toward their superiors because they believe the decision was prejudiced or unfair.

-Adolescents who feel guilty about their outbursts may resist parental authority violently through rule-breaking, verbal outbursts, or physical behavior.
+Adolescents who feel guilty about their outbursts may resist parental authority violently through rule-breaking, verbal outbursts, or physical behaviour.

 Stage 7: Guilt